WCHS Course Handbook

 🕒 Half Year | 💯 0.5 Credit | 👥 Grades 10–12 | 📘 Prerequisite: Chemistry or General Chemistry

 This course is designed for students interested in the study of the human body, and who may have a goal in continuing their studies in health-related fields.
 Students study body organization, skin, bones, joints, muscles, and movement.
-Collaborative model-building, analysis of case studies, and interaction with professionals in the field are included.🫁 Anatomy and Physiology II
+Collaborative model-building, analysis of case studies, and interaction with professionals in the field are included.🫁 ANATOMY AND PHYSIOLOGY II

 🕒 Half Year | 💯 0.5 Credit | 👥 Grades 10–12 | 📘 Prerequisite: Chemistry or General ChemistryStudents study the nervous system, digestive system, respiratory system, circulatory, and excretory systems, along with associated diseases.
 Collaborative model-building, case studies, and interaction with professionals are included.